boostercloud/booster/docs/documentation/08-deployment.md

 ## Configure your provider credentials

-Booster uses your cloud provider's SDK.
-Make sure it is properly configured.

 In the case of AWS, it is required that your `~/.aws/credentials` are properly setup, and a `region` attribute is specified.
 To do that you could [install the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) and run `aws configure`, but creating a `~/.aws/credentials` file with your AWS credentials should be enough: